AI-Tech-Research-Lab/CNAS/README.md

 | [CIFAR-10-C](https://github.com/hendrycks/robustness) | OOD| 50,000 | 10,000 | 10 |
 | [CIFAR-100-C](https://github.com/hendrycks/robustness) | | 50,000 | 10,000 | 100 |

 - The OOD datasets are perturbed versions of the IID counterparts.
-15 types of distortions are available (e.g., Gaussian Noise and Impulse Noise).
+15 types of distortions are available (e.g., Gaussian Noise and Impulse Noise) with different levels of intensity (from 1 to 5).

 ## How to launch the search
 ```python